freadblangks/Shadowlands-source-9.1/issue_template.md

       don't put ' around numbers.
-      don't put ( ) if they aren't needed. use only 1 DELETE + INSERT when we add multiple items to one table, unless you are scripting multiple creatures. put default values on every new column we want to add on that way we can make smallers inserts. start fix by -- in case some previous sql misses proper ending.
+      don't put ( ) if they aren't needed. use only 1 DELETE + INSERT when we add multiple items to one table, unless you are scripting multiple creatures. start fix by -- in case some previous sql misses proper ending.
       DELETE by guid AND entry to be sure we don't delete existing spawns. start sql code with 3 ` sql         --->